lumiguz/stock-portfolio-dashboard/README.md

 you can check it out in [Google Sheets](https://docs.google.com/spreadsheets/d/1AEYjIovWEyUfTNqANrgn1UVVQdHeInf429RTJ-zJGYg/edit?usp=sharing) as well

-## Key Insights
+## Conclusions
-- The effectiveness win of pro traders is 30%, I'm over it with 46.78%
+- The effectiveness win of pro traders is around 30%, and I'm over it with 46.78%.
-- I tend to BUY more than SELL
+- I need to work on the average reward to keep increasing the ratio and revenue.
-- I need to work on the average reward
+- I tend to BUY more than SELL in my operations.
-- I need a lot of $$ to live off trading
+- The average revenue per year is around $10k.
-- The average revenue per year is $10k
+- I need a lot of $$ to live off trading.